Last updated December 2014

 Under the guise of “renewable energy”, burning wood in power stations is a massive growth industry in the UK right now.
 By far and away though, the biggest push for biomass is coming from coal-fired power station operators.

-Most of the wood is being – and expected to be for some time – imported from North America.
+Most of the wood is being imported from North America – and this is not expected to change in the near future.
 The main sourcing regions at present are the southern US and British Columbia.
 In both regions, highly biodiverse and carbon rich forests are being clearcut and in many cases turned into industrial tree plantations.
 Increasingly, wood sourced this way is now being turned into pellets for Drax and other UK power stations.
 And as European and North American wood is increasingly burned in power stations, paper companies are looking for ever more wood from the global South and countries such as Brazil

 Power station operators such as Drax Plc and E.On are getting some good PR for supposedly “going green”, but the truth of course, is far from that.
 As we discuss below, burning biomass actually emits more CO2 from their smokestacks than burning coal does.
 These conversions are really about keeping old, dirty power stations alive for longer, and cashing in on government subsidies.